pdlfs/deltafs-umbrella/README.md

 This package is designed for quickly setting up deltafs on various computing platforms ranging from commodity NFS PRObE clusters to highly-optimized HPC systems used in national labs.
 The package features an automated process that downloads, builds, and installs deltafs (including its software dependencies) in a single step.
 A demo application (VPIC) is also included in this package for showcasing the filesystem's in-situ capabilities.

 Written atop cmake, deltafs-umbrella is expected to work with major computing platforms.
-We have successfully tested deltafs-umbrella on CMU PDL Narwhal, LANL Trinity, NERSC Edison, and NERSC Cori.
+We have successfully tested deltafs-umbrella on CMU PDL Narwhal, LANL Trinity, LANL Grizzly, NERSC Edison, and NERSC Cori.

 ## Modules